sharmaabhishekk/sharmaabhishekk.github.io/_projects/passmap.md

 <br>

+### Loading the data

-Statsbomb has a unique `match_id` for every match in the open-data repository.
+Statsbomb have a unique `match_id` for every match in the open-data repository.
 The match we're going to look at is the FIFA WC 2022 Final between Argentina and France.

 <br>